S-Abdelnabi/VisualPhishNet/README.md

 ## Abstract

 *Phishing websites are still a major threat in today’s Internet ecosystem.
-Despite numerous previous efforts, similarity-based detection methods do not offer sufficient protection for the whitelisted websites – in particular against unseen phishing pages.
-This paper contributes WhiteNet, a new similarity-based phishing detection framework, based on a triplet Convolutional Neural Network (CNN).
-WhiteNet learns profiles for websites in order to detect phishing websites by a “visual whitelist” that can generalize to pages with new visual appearances.
-We furthermore present WhitePhish, the largest dataset to date that facilitates visual phishing detection in an ecologically valid manner.
+Despite numerous previous efforts, similarity-based detection methods do not offer sufficient protection for the trusted websites –in particular against unseen phishing pages.
+This paper contributes VisualPhishNet, a new similarity-based phishing detection framework, based on a triplet Convolutional Neural Network (CNN).
+VisualPhishNet learns profiles for websites in order to detect phishing websites by a similarity metric that can generalize to pages with new visual appearances.
+We furthermore present VisualPhish, the largest dataset to date that facilitates visual phishing detection in an ecologically valid manner.
 We show that our method outperforms previous visual similarity phishing detection approaches by a large margin while being robust against a range of evasion attacks.*

-## WhitePhish Dataset
+## VisualPhish Dataset
 The dataset has the following screenshots:

-* A legitimate whitelist of 155 websites
+* A legitimate trusted-list of 155 websites
-* Phishing pages targeting the whitelist
+* Phishing pages targeting the trusted-list
 * New crawled phishing pages collected in Mar-April 2020
-* Benign non-whitelisted websites
+* Benign websites with different domains than the trusted-list
 * Other test subsets (e.g. different browsers)

-To access the dataset, please write an email to: sahar.abdelnabi@cispa.saarland
+To access the dataset for research purposes, please write an email to: sahar.abdelnabi@cispa.saarland